offendingcommit/valdris/Lore/Dual Economy.md

 A Wanderer caravan carries a Grade X artifact, not knowing what they have.
 Various factions have noticed, and the caravan is being stalked across the wasteland.
 The party must protect the Wanderers, but when they learn what the artifact does—reset a large area to its pre-[Architect](Architect.md) state—they face an impossible choice.
 Do they let it reach its destination, knowing it could erase both wonders and dangers?
 Or do they betray their charges for what they believe is the greater good?

 ### The Barter Chain
 To save a poisoned noble, the party needs a specific healing artifact.
 But the owner wants a navigation crystal from the Singing Spires.
-The holder of that wants grain futures from [[Millbrook]].
+The holder of that wants grain futures from [Millbrook](Millbrook.md).
 Each link in the barter chain adds complexity, time pressure, and moral complications.
 How far will the party go, and what compromises will they make, to complete the chain before their patron dies?

 ## The Future of Trade